 If you’re in that situation, you’ll need to get creative while you rustle up the money to repay the debt.
 Try looking for ways to make some cuts to your budget to try to free up some cash flow.

 You could sell some belongings you don’t use anymore on an online marketplace.
 You’d be surprised at how quickly the dollars add up when you make a few sales.

 Take on a few extra shifts at work, if that’s an option, to drum up more money to pay down the debt.

 You could also give yourself some extra breathing room with one of your credit cards.
 A card like the Chase Freedom Flex℠ will give you a little extra buffer by giving you 0% Intro APR on Purchases for 15 months & 0% Intro APR on Balance Transfers for 15 months.
 (After that, it’ll be 19.49% - 28.24% Variable).

-A new cardholder bonus of $200 will come in handy, too – you just need to make $500 in purchases during the first three months you own the card to qualify.
+A new cardholder bonus of $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
 Plus, you can earn 5% cash back on bonus categories that you activate each quarter ($1,500 max spend per quarter allowed).
 You’ll also earn a generous 5% cash back on travel purchased through Chase Ultimate rewards; 3% cash back on dining and drugstores, and 1% on everything else.
 There’s no annual fee, but Chase will want to see good or even excellent credit to approve your application.

 Don’t forget to keep your spending in check, even with a new card, so that you can continue to meet all your debt obligations.